derekaraujo/HarvestHerald/README.md

 ## The path forward: agrregation and monthly binning <a name="part2.3"></a>

-To deal with the challenges described above, I was forced to aggregate enough data to produce sufficient signal for a forecasting model to sniff out.
+To deal with the challenges described above, I attempted to aggregate enough data to produce sufficient signal for a forecasting model to sniff out.
 I decided to __aggregate subsidy payment data across counties for a given crop, and to bin the data by month.__  I would then target the monthly average subsidy payment for forecasting.

 My initial instinct was that forecasting would remain an intractable problem.
 Aggregating and binning the data would reduce the variability of the subsidy payment samples, but also threatened to wash out any meaningful signal.
 The effect of an adverse weather event, after all, is tied to crop yields in specific counties.